lj-ditrapani/SWE430/markdown/example1.markdown

 Let's run the tests again.
 Now the "Count upper-case characters" test assertions each fail with an `undefined` result.
-Let's fill in the function to take in a string parameter and count the number of upper-case letters found in the string.
+Let's fill in the function with the code to count the number of upper-case letters found in the string.
-The function should initialize a count variable to 0, loop through each character in the string and add one to the count if the character is an upper-case letter.
+The function signature should take a paramer named `string` of type `String`.
-Looking at the table on the
+The body of the function should initialize a count variable to 0, loop through each character in the string, and add one to the count if the character is an upper-case letter.
-[ASCII][]
+Looking at the table on the [ASCII][]
 Wikipedia page, we can see that upper-case characters have code values between 64 and 90 inclusive, so these will be the values we will use to compare the character code value against.